-Allowed amounts are a predetermined cap that insurance puts on a service.
+Allowed amounts are a cap that insurance puts on a service.
 The policy does not cover any amount over that cap.
 For example, you pay $5000 for global maternity, and we bill your insurance $5000, but the allowed amount is $3000.
 Insurance will ignore $2000 of the bill and only apply coverage to $3000.
+You will be responsible for paying anything over the allowed amount in cash without insurance help, especially if you have a signed agreement with your provider acknowledging their fee.

 Knowing the allowed amounts can help you determine how much your insurance will pay for a particular service.
 The Affordable Care Act made it a law that insurance companies must be transparent about the allowed amounts for clients seeing out-of-network providers.

-You need the allowed amounts for the following CPT (Procedure/Service) codes:
+Ask for the allowed amounts for these CPT codes:

 We submitted a question to HHS.gov about allowed amounts for our clients working with out of network Midwives and this is the response we received: